TuxVinyards/qqX/README.md

 ## How to Install

-qqX will work happily alongside quickgui or any quickemu shortcuts.
-But these are not necessary.

 Start from scratch.
-Or safely test out the qqX difference on your existing quickgui VM's
+Or safely test out the qqX difference on your existing VM's.

+qqX has been designed to work happily alongside quickgui or any quickemu shortcuts, if you already have them.

-- The easiest route, currently, if you don't already have a standard Quickemu setup, is to start by installing that, complete with all its components and all its dependencies, as in the instructions on the [quickemu-project pages](https://github.com/quickemu-project/quickemu)
+- From version 1.8 onwards, the installation of quickemu is not essential.
+However, the easiest route to installing all the necessary components and dependencies is to just follow the standard Quickemu setup, as in the instructions on the [quickemu-project pages](https://github.com/quickemu-project/quickemu)

-  Being able to type `quickemu` at a command prompt and get the quickemu usage screen is useful for test purposes but from version 1.8 this is not essential.

-  Manual installation of Quickemu to 'PATH' as in the case of some Host distros such as Fedora may now be omitted, if wished.
+  In the case of some host distros, such as Fedora, manual installation of quickemu to 'PATH' may now be omitted.

 - Download qqX.
 The latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest).
 You can also make your first download via the **code/clone** button.
 The 'dev' branch may be newer and may have the very latest tweaks and bug fixes too ...

-  No other software, support structures or dependencies are needed.
+  No further software, support structures or dependencies are needed.

 See the installer [wiki](https://github.com/TuxVinyards/qqX/wiki) for more details